karmaniverous/stan/.stan/system/stan.system.md

   - `Links:` PR/commit refs, CI artifacts, or STAN artifact names if relevant
   - `Next:` 1–2 follow‑ups (optional)
 - Keep entries human‑ and machine‑scannable; do not paste large diffs.
 Link to artifacts instead of duplicating content.
+- If a response updates multiple files, there MUST be exactly one new refactor entry covering that response’s changes.
+- If a response proposes code patches without a new refactor entry, the assistant MUST stop and add the entry before proceeding.

 # Response Format (MANDATORY)